operation404/boneyard-drawing-tools/README.md

 The random button will generate a new rolor by randomly selecting 3 values between 0 and 255 for the red, green, and blue color components.

+The color swatches provide a quickly accessible list of preset colors.
+The first set of color swatches are manually configured and are always the same.
+The second set of swatches is the color history, which track your recently used colors in case you wish to reuse one.

 <img src="https://github.com/operation404/boneyard-drawing-tools/blob/master/images/dropper_preview_example.png?raw=true" width=60%>

 When the drawing panel is first opened the dropper button is focused automatically, allowing you to instantly enter dropper mode by pressing the space or enter key.